 The Airbus surveillance services will give JMSC a greater understanding of the various activities across UK waters, especially with a focus on potentially uncooperative vessels, helping to better address security challenges and allowing resources to be rapidly deployed to intercept.

-The JMSC also produced a very good video to explain the wider context
+The JMSC also produced an excellent video to explain the wider context

 As usual, see you in the comments